harrisonzhy/chip8-emulator/README.md

 # CHIP-8 Emulator

-Interpreter that can run CHIP-8 games.
+Emulator to run CHIP-8 games like Pong, Cave Explorer, and Space Invaders.